Operation: To Fool A Hawke, Chap. 2

 "Well, I can't think of any person I'd rather be stuck with, Caitlin Hawke," Hawke said, earning a playful elbow in the ribs from me.
 I was all ready to admonish him—playfully, of course—but I saw his expression turn serious again, and I decided to listen to whatever my husband wanted to say to me.

 "I know, String," I replied.
-"And I'm really sorry I did this—I never...never meant to scare you like that."
+"And I'm really sorry I did this—I never—never—meant to scare you like that."
 I found myself recalling his reaction when he had recognized me at the front door earlier in the evening.
 The last time I saw his face like that was at the Horn compound, when he thought he'd killed Dom.
 And I don't ever want to see his face like that again.
 EVER.
-"And I'll never...EVER do that again, String.
-I—I hope you believe that," I said, even as I thought to myself, but I won't blame you if you don't believe me.
+"And I'll never—EVER—do that again, String.
+I—I hope you believe that," I said, even as I worriedly thought, but I won't blame you if you don't believe me.
+'Cause I wouldn't blame him, and that's the God's-honest truth.

 "I know, Cait," Hawke answered me.
 "I know."
 Then he added, "And I—I believe you, Cait."
 I know he had to have seen my eyes light up at his words, and I figured he knew what I had on my mind.
 So, I decided to ask him something that had been bothering me ever since we came upstairs.